Exodus 2:11 through 4:17

 Egypt at this time was a highly developed civilization, especially in the areas of mathematics, engineering, and astronomy.
 They had an accurate calendar and had constructed edifices whose remains exist to this day.
 Moses no doubt was trained in the most advanced schools, where his instruction would have included international relationships and military logistics.

 The training by his mother in his early years was reflected in Moses’ life as he grew to adulthood.
 He knew that he was a Hebrew by birth, and his heart was moved by his people’s persecution.
 When he was forty years old, he slew an Egyptian in defense of a Hebrew and then fled to Midian.
-The Midianites were descendents of Abraham and Keturah, who lived in the southern part of the Sinai Peninsula — east of what is now the Gulf of Aqaba.
+The Midianites were descendants of Abraham and Keturah, who are thought to have lived east of what is now the Gulf of Aqaba.
 There, Moses was taken in by a priest named Reuel (also known as Jethro), which means “friend of God.”
 Moses married Reuel’s daughter and had children.
 The name of his first son was Gershom, which means “refugee,” indicating that his heart was still with the Israelites.
 Meanwhile, the Hebrews were becoming more and more desperate under Egyptian bondage.

 After Moses had been in Midian for forty years, God called him as he was tending flocks near Mount Sinai (also called Horeb) and commissioned him to go before Pharaoh and deliver the Israelites from Egyptian oppression.
 Many scholars believe that the “angel” in the burning bush was the preincarnate Christ.
 Moses had many questions and hesitated to comply, but God continued to prod him toward obedience.